Squads-Protocol/squads-mpl/programs/squads-mpl/README.md

 The program facilitates signing and executing transactions on behalf of a multisig, and is currently in Alpha.
 The program is written in [Anchor](https://github.com/coral-xyz/anchor), with instructions and accounts that can be easily deserialized by the program IDL.

 ## Get started
-`anchor test` will run through the basic functionality of the multisig.
+`anchor test --skip-deploy` will run through the basic functionality of the multisig.
 You may need to adjust the declared program id.

 ## Accounts
 There are 3 types of accounts in the program